aklump/visual_sitemap/README.md

     cd ~/bin && ln -s ~/opt/visual_sitemap/vismap
     cd ~/bin && ln -s ~/opt/visual_sitemap/vismapwatch

+## Tools

+1. You will need a text editor to edit JSON files.
+1. You will need a command line terminal to generate the map.

 ## Usage

 1. Create a JSON file following the pattern in _example.json_.
 You can also refer to _schema.json_, which uses [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/index.html) to define the format.